wren-lang/wren/doc/site/core/list.markdown

 ### **add**(item)

-Appends `item` onto the end of the list.
+Appends `item` to the end of the list.

 ### **clear**